 The Task & Finish Group for PIDs Risk and Trust

-The activity is led by KE representatives Frank Manista (Jisc) and Josefine Nordling (CSC).
-The Task & Finish Group for this activity consists of experts from across each of the six KE partner countries:
+The activity was led by KE representatives Frank Manista (Jisc) and Josefine Nordling (CSC).
+The Task & Finish Group for this activity consisted of experts from across each of the six KE partner countries:

 - Rene Belsø (Expert Lead), DeiC, Denmark